vislupus/Wikidata-scraper-with-flask/README.md

 # Wikidata scraper with flask
-Web scraper from wikipedia.org category to table with data from wikidata.
+Web scraper for data from Wikipedia category pages to table with data from wikidata on every single page.